bigmlcom/python/docs/creating_resources.rst

 The ``api.ok`` method is repeatedly calling the API but it sleeps for some time between calls.
 The sleeping time is set by using an exponential function that generates a random number in a range.
 The upper limit of that range is increasing with the number of retries.
+When the progress of the resource reaches 80%, the waiting times descend by applying a progress dumping.
 The parameters like the initial waiting time, the number of retries or the estimate of the maximum elapsed time can be provided to fit every particular case.